Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 The 2021 programme will be organized in two batches:

-Participants are expected to attend at least five webinars over the course of one month (approx. 1 webinar per week).
+Participants are expected to attend all four webinars over the course of one month (1 webinar per week).
 Each webinar will last approximately 2 hours.
 Participants may need to dedicate approx. 1 hour per week to completing assignments between webinars.

 If you have any questions, please contact unevoc.leadership(at)unesco.org